-Contactless payments are surging in popularity in Ireland as more than three million customers make payments with their debit cards every week, according to a statement issued by Visa today (23 March.)
+Contactless payments are surging in popularity in Ireland, as more than three million customers make payments with their debit cards every week, according to Visa.

-The news comes as The Irish Cancer Society gets set to introduce contactless donations on its 30th annual Daffodil Day, taking place tomorrow (March 24th).
+The news comes as The Irish Cancer Society gets set to introduce contactless donations on its 30th annual Daffodil Day, taking place on 24 March.
 Consumers can now use ‘Tap to Give’ contactless donation devices as a quick and hassle-free way to donate, even if they have no change in their pockets.

 Konopik said, "We are delighted to help support the Irish Cancer Society with Daffodil Day by enabling donations with a Visa contactless debit card or by smartphone, which would have potentially been missed out on before.
 The latest contactless statistics highlight that consumers are increasingly looking to touch and pay, so it’s great that they are able to donate to such a good cause as easily as paying for a cup of coffee.”